 The soft center characteristic of authentic sourdough bread has more moisture.
 Hence, in my experience, sticking can be a problem when you thaw it out.

 In the video below, I show you an essential task that I perform before I freeze my freshly baked sourdough goodies to prevent this from happening.

 This ensures that each loaf, stack of tortillas, or half a dozen bagels thaw perfectly every time.
 This simple task also maintains texture integrity with no ripped corners or pieces otherwise broken off as I try to separate them.

 If you buy from a small bakery like I do or bake a lot of loaves at one time, this kitchen hack will save you a lot of grief and torn slices!

 Never frozen sourdough before?
 Don’t be afraid to try it!
-If you use this trick, you will hopefully find, as I have, that the loaf thaws perfectly with no loss of texture and taste.
+If you use this trick, you will hopefully find, as I have, that the loaf retains excellent texture when you are ready to eat it.